menu icon

 Instructions

-• Prepare vegetables: Preheat the oven to 425 F/ 220 C/ gas mark 7.
-Peel and chop all the vegetables into similar size (large) chunks.
-Place in a large bowl (including whole, peeled garlic), season and coat in the oil.
+• Prepare vegetables: Preheat the oven to 425 F/220 C/200 fan/gas mark 7.
+Peel (or scrub) and chop the vegetables into similar size pieces (leave garlic unpeeled).
+Place in a large bowl (without the garlic), add the herbs and paprika, season with ½ teaspoon of salt and pepper to taste and drizzle with 2 tablespoons of oil.
+Stir thoroughly.

-• Roast vegetables: Transfer the vegetables to a large roasting sheet lined with parchment paper, add the bay leaves and roast for 30 minutes (or until tender) turning over halfway.
+• Roast vegetables: Spread the vegetables on a large baking sheet lined with parchment and roast in the centre of the oven for about 30 minutes until tender.
+Remove from the oven.

 Notes

-• Chop the vegetables into similar size chunks so they cook evenly.
+• Chop the vegetables into similar size pieces so they cook evenly.

 • I wanted this soup to be somewhere between chunky and smooth so I only used a potato masher to break up the larger vegetables.
 But you could puree this soup if you prefer.

-• Serve with fresh baguette, garlic bread or croutons, fresh herbs, a drizzle of olive oil or knob of plant-based spread, sriracha sauce for added heat or grated cheese (for a vegetarian option).
+• Serve with fresh baguette, garlic bread or croutons, fresh herbs, a drizzle of olive oil, sriracha sauce for added heat or grated cheese (for a vegetarian option).
+See more suggestions in post.

 • This soup tastes delicious the next day too.
 Refrigerate for up to 3 days.